Drying Flowers With Silica Gel

 What is Silica Gel?

-This gel is a substance that has the same consistency as sand.
+This Silica Gel for Flower Drying is a substance that has the same consistency as sand.
 When you first open the box, it will start off blue and then as you dry flowers in it, slowly turn to white.

 Blue = Ready to Use White = Full of Moisture